 Area(s) of Expertise

-My lab works on several different projects involving viruses that infect the following hosts:
+My lab works on several projects involving viruses that infect the following hosts:

-- plants – Red clover necrotic mosaic virus (RCNMV) and Tobacco mosaic virus (TMV)
+- plants – Red clover necrotic mosaic virus (RCNMV), Tobacco mosaic virus (TMV) and other tobamoviruses

 - plant parasitic nematodes (Soybean cyst nematode; SCN)

-We use RCNMV as a plant viral nanoparticle (PVN) to deliver compounds into the soil that are not normally mobile.
-The PVN research involves a local collaboration with Charles Opperman (Entomology and Plant Pathology) and Saad Khan (Chemical and Biomolecular Engineering).
+We use RCNMV as a model for viral pathogenesis.
+Specifically, we’re looking at the packaging, movement and transmission of the virus.
 Research on TMV focuses on the seed-borne transmission of the virus in flue-cured tobacco and is a collaborative project with Carol Wilkinson (Virginia Tech).
-Our research on TSWV focuses on transmission of the virus by Thrips tabaci and involves a collaboration with George Kennedy (Entomology and Plant Pathology) and Alana Jacobson (Auburn).
-The research on viruses infecting SCN involves surveying field and greenhouse maintained populations for the occurrence of viruses and is a collaboration with Rick Davis (Entomology and Plant Pathology) and Melissa Mitchum (Missouri).
+The research on viruses infecting SCN involves determining the physical location of the viruses within the nematode as well as their potential transmission mode and is a collaboration with Rick Davis (Entomology and Plant Pathology).

-We are also involved in a Bill & Melinda Gates Foundation project looking at combating nematode infestations of yam and potato crops in Africa by employing a fiber based wrap impregnated with nematicide at planting.
+We are also involved in a Bill & Melinda Gates Foundation project looking at combating nematode infestations of yam and potato crops in Africa by employing a fiber based wrap impregnated with nematicide at planting and is a collaboration with Charlie Opperman (Entomology and Plant Pathology), Rick Davis (Entomology and Plant Pathology), Saad Khan (Chemical and Biomolecular Engineering) and Lokendra Pal (Forest Biomaterials).